cnguyen-uk/An-Introduction-to-Go/README.md

 ### Comments

-A line comment is created using `//`.
+An inline comment is created using `//`.

 Block comments start with `/*` and end with `*/`.